QLD Stamp Duty Calculator 2026

 Calculate stamp duty (transfer duty) on your Queensland property purchase with current 2025–26 rates, home concession rates, and first home buyer discounts.

-On a $700,000 property in Queensland, stamp duty is approximately $13,650 at the home concession rate (2025–26).
-First home buyers purchasing at this price pay $0 under the FHB concession.
+On a $700,000 property in Queensland, stamp duty is $17,350 at the home concession rate (2025–26).
+First home buyers purchasing an established home at this price pay $0 under the FHB concession.
+First home buyers purchasing a new home pay $0 regardless of price.

 Calculate Your QLD Stamp Duty